inoxlang/inox/docs/builtin.md

 ```
 ### Map

-the Map function creates a map from flat list of entries.
+the Map function creates a map from a flat list of entries.

 **examples**